vicontiveros00/boss-machine-project/README.md

 ## Overview

 Here's an API I have built to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
 Here I've created API routes using Express.js to manage the boss's 'minions', the boss's brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to the boss's busy schedule.
-Made with Express.js.

 ### API Routes